 Insertive condoms are worn by insertive partners -- for example, a person who puts their penis into another person's anus or vagina.

 Receptive partners can wear receptive condoms in their anus or vagina.

-While barriers make sure people don't come into contact with fluid containing HIV, biomedical prevention stops HIV-containing fluid from gaining a foothold in a person's body.
+While barriers make sure people don't come into contact with fluid containing HIV, biomedical prevention stops HIV from gaining a foothold in a person's body.
 There are two types of biomedical intervention: PrEP and PEP.